-Prerequisite(s): Accelerated Algebra II

-Course Description: A pre-Calculus course for the college-bound student.
+Prerequisite(s): Accelerated Algebra II, Algebra II, or Algebra IIB Course Description: A pre-Calculus course for the college-bound student.
 The term includes a strong emphasis on circular and triangular trigonometric functions, graphs of trigonometric functions and identities and trigonometric equations, polar coordinates, and vectors.
 This course is primarily taught through lectures, small group activities, and projects dealing with real-life situations.
-Graphing calculators are required.
-See instructor for recommendations.